alexandraktang/Mothballs/README.md

 I wanted to make a game that was personal to me and that, despite the gravity of the topic, offered some hope and light.
 I wanted to make a game that I wish I'd had when I was growing up.
 I hope this game will be that for the people who find themselves in the position I was in then.

-<em><strong>Note:</strong> This game was created for my capstone project for Macaulay Honors College, and designed during ARTS 172 (Game Design) at Queens College for my final project.</em>
+<em><strong>Note:</strong> This game was created for my capstone project for Macaulay Honors College and designed during ARTS 172 (Game Design) at Queens College for my final project.</em>

 -------------------------------